glossd/yetis/README.md

 [Configuration](#full-configuration)

 #### List deployments
-`yetis list` will show the list of the processes.
+`yetis get` will show the list of the processes.
 Add flag `-w` to watch the updates
 ![](.github/yetis-list-w.gif)